abaldeweg/components/README.md

 Vue.use(components)
 ```

-Now you can choose rom the components.
+Now, you can choose from the components.

 ## Components

-### notification
+### b-notification

 Props